 5. Vegetable stock, 150 ml (or other stock, or even plain water, even though the flavor will be considerably thinner)

-6. Gilt head, 1 pc, medium sized, about 800 gr, cleaned from intestines, scaled, oiled and salted.
+6. Dorado, 1 pc, medium sized, about 800 gr, cleaned from intestines, scaled, oiled and salted well.

 Stuff the belly with lemon slices.
-This helps it stay moist while cooking, because it covers the void that would otherwise cause the belly to cook faster, and bake for about 30 minutes.
+This helps it stay moist while cooking and bake for about 30 minutes.
 Turn oven off, and place caramelized fennel in the oven with the fish to warm up, while finishing off the sauce.

 To finish the sauce, place the bowl on top of a pot filled with water but not touching it (ben marie) and add: